cachecake404/ImageClassifier-GUI/README.md

 # ImageClassifier-GUI

 ## Make your own custom image classifier using googles tensorflow library without knowing how to actually code the thing.
-## This project provides a GUI for users who want to make a binary image classifier using googles tensorflow and for
-## who wants to mess with parameters and improve performance your more than welcome to tinker with the code in cnn_trainer.py added comments
-## for easy readability and parameters to be adjusted with ease.
+## This project provides a GUI for users who want to make a binary image classifier using googles tensorflow and for who wants to mess with parameters and improve performance your more than welcome to tinker with the code in cnn_trainer.py, I have added comments on it for easy readability and so you can adjust learning parameters with ease.

 ## Just Train your model by giving it a sample (training set and test set) and it will make two files (Mapping and Classifier)